A History of Milk in Asia

 We invite proposals that explore (or challenge) these premises.
 We are equally receptive to papers that address related issues beyond these parameters or that take the story of milk into other regions in Asia.

-- Natasha Pairaudeau, Research Associate, Centre for History and Economics, Cambridge University
+Natasha Pairaudeau is a Research Associate at the Centre for History and Economics, Cambridge University.

 Sophie Lisby, ‘Got Milk?’, Southeast Asia Globe, 5 August 2014.